-Faculty and Staff wishing to request the presence of a Service Animal as a reasonable accommodation in the workplace should contact their Accommodation Coordinator (i.e. HR Consultant, University Disability Services).
+Faculty and Staff wishing to request the presence of a Service Animal as a reasonable accommodation in the workplace should contact their Accommodation Coordinator (i.e. HR Consultant, University Disability Resources).
 For more information on this process please see Workplace Accommodations.

 VISITORS to Harvard-owned Public Facilities